 Tokyo, 1980: Namco Ltd. launches the game "Pac-Man" on the market.

-Athens, 1896: the first Olympic Games of the modern era are held.
+Athens, 1896: The first modern Olympic Games were held.

-Most of the time, to define a historical event, we simply state its place and date.
+Most of the time, while defining a historical event, we limit ourselves to indicating the location and date.

-However, to go deep these elements alone are not enough: to better frame an event, it is essential to know the biography of the people who took part in it and thus to understand what motivations drove them to such those choices.
-Biography and motivations.
+However, if we want to get to the bottom of it, these elements alone are insufficient.
+In order to accurately frame an event, it is crucial to comprehend the biographies of the people who took part in it, as well as the motivations that led them to make those decisions.
+Motivations and biographies.

-We have to know who Dick Fosbury was, to understand how revolutionary his jump was. we must know that behind the gold medal and the world record, there is the same athlete who chose that discipline because he was not good at the others; and that technique, today adopted by everyone, is the same one that had made Fosbury an outcast, excluded by his companions who did not want to train with him and by the public who read the articles of a press determined to mock and deride him.
+You must first learn about Dick Fosbury to fully appreciate how groundbreaking his leap was.
+We must understand that behind the gold medal and the world record is the same athlete who chose that discipline because he couldn't do it in the others; and that the technique, now widely used, is the same one that made Fosbury an outcast, isolated from comrades who didn't want to train with him and the public who read the articles of a press bent on mocking and deriding him.

-De Coubertin was a French pedagogue with a passion for sports education.
-After the experience of the Franco-Prussian war, he wanted to find a way to bring nations together, allowing them to confront each other in a context other than war.
+Following the experience of the Franco-Prussian war, De Coubertin, a French pedagogue with a passion for sports education, aspired to discover a way to bring nations together, allowing them to confront each other in a context other than war.

-“May joy and good-fellowship reign, and in this manner, may the Olympic Torch pursue its way through the ages, increasing friendly understandings among nations, for the good of a humanity always more enthusiastic, more courageous and more pure.”
-Knowing the biography and motivations of Pierre de Coubertin, it is easier to understand the meaning of his words and the deep meaning of those Olympic Games that are much more than just "games".
+“May joy and good-fellowship reign, and in this manner, may the Olympic Torch pursue its way through the ages, for the good of a humanity always more enthusiastic, more courageous and more pure.”
+Knowing Pierre de Coubertin's history and motives makes it easier to appreciate the significance of his words and the deeper meaning of those Olympic Games that are much more than just "games."

-CEIPES, Coventry University, Associazione Culturale Eufemia, ASPAYM Castilla y Leon and Támaszpont Foundation, the five partners in the project, are organizations whose mission is to promote education and the development of skills that enable participation in a civil society capable of improving the living conditions of communities.
+The five project partners, CEIPES, Coventry University, Cultural Association Eufemia, ASPAYM Castilla y Leon, and Támaszpont Foundation, all have the mission of promoting education and the development of skills that enable participation in a civil society capable of improving community living conditions.

-The main goal of the project is to combat racism and discrimination and to promote human rights among youth to build more inclusive communities.
-A "kit" will be created for youth educators who wish to approach the field of human rights, intolerance and racism prevention through non-formal and innovative methodologies, techniques and approaches.
+The project's major purpose is to combat racism and prejudice while also promoting human rights among youth in order to build more inclusive communities.
+A "kit" will be developed for youth educators who want to tackle the field of human rights, intolerance, and racism prevention using non-formal and innovative methodologies, techniques, and approaches.

 For example, through an educational escape room.

-And if biography and motivations are still not enough to understand that this is not just a game, all you have to do is to follow the project and take part in the initiative.
+And if biography and motivation are not yet enough to understand that this isn’t just a game, simply follow the project and participate in the initiative.